kelunik/kelunik.github.io/_posts/2016-03-13-letsencrypt-php-client.md

 ## Support

 If you need help with the client, just leave a comment below.
-There's also a built-in help in the client, use `bin/acme --help` or `bin/acme subcommand --help`.
+There's also a built-in help in the client, use `acme-client --help` or `acme-client subcommand --help`.